mdhornstein/mdhornstein.github.io/articles/nature-of-work.md

 ### Finishing Projects

+Is finishing a skill?
+If so, you can improve over time, and there are presumably

 [Finish your projects](https://github.com/readme/guides/finish-your-projects) by Aaron Francis.

 > There's no way around it: Finishing a project takes a certain amount of pure, unpleasant work.
 The first step is to embrace the fact that it won't be fun all the way through.
 You must become comfortable with the grind-it-out nature of the last 10% of a project.
 This is what separates people who finish from people who wish they could.